Great Famine (Ireland): Charity

 International fundraising activities received donations from locations as diverse as Venezuela, Australia, South Africa, Mexico, Russia and Italy.
-In New Brunswick, which was at the time a British colony, the House of Assembly voted to donate 1,500 to the British Relief Association.
+In New Brunswick, at the time a British colony, the House of Assembly voted to donate 1,500 to the British Relief Association.

 Pope Pius IX also made a personal contribution of 1,000 Scudi (approximately £213) for famine relief in Ireland and authorized collections in Rome.
 Most significantly, on 25 March 1847, Pius IX issued the encyclical Praedecessores nostros, which called the whole Catholic world to contribute moneywise and spiritually to Irish relief.
-Major figures behind international Catholic fundraising for Ireland were the rector of the Pontifical Irish College, Paul Cullen, and the President of the Society of Saint Vincent de Paul, Jules Gossin.
+Major figures behind international Catholic fundraising for Ireland were the rector of the Pontifical Irish College, Paul Cullen, and the president of the Society of Saint Vincent de Paul, Jules Gossin.